ethyl2/nuxt-experiment/README.md

 ## This repo is a place for me to experiment with Nuxt.js.

-So far, it contains the start of my gratitude journal and my campfire songs collection.
+So far, it contains:

+- my gratitude journal
+- my campfire songs collection
+- advent calendar
+- mountains info
+- song search using iTunes Search API

 Deployed at https://nuxt-experiments.herokuapp.com/